39652its/cnvTree_scDNAseqclustering/README.md

 1.  **pqArm clustering step**: Cells are grouped based on chromosomal arm-level (p/q arm) copy number variations.
 Copy number values are categorized into three states: Deletion, Neutral, and Amplification.

-2.  **Re-clustering step**: Clusters are re-analyzed by comparing different chromosomal arm-level CNVs at the bin level.
+2.  **Cluster consolidation step**: Clusters are re-analyzed by comparing different chromosomal arm-level CNVs at the bin level.
 The most similar clusters are merged to minimize cell exclusion.

     -   `difratio_chr`: A numeric threshold for acceptable CNV differences across chromosomes, where higher values retain more cells for further analysis.
 If the sample has a complex CNV pattern, increasing this value is recommended.
 A reasonable range is between 0 and 0.5, with 0 representing a strict threshold and 0.5 a more lenient one.

-3.  **Subclone clustering step**: Clusters are further refined based on subpopulation-specific copy number variations (CNVs).
+3.  **Subclustering step**: Clusters are further refined based on subpopulation-specific copy number variations (CNVs).
 Significant breakpoints are identified within each cluster based on absolute copy number values, defining event regions and segmenting CN sequences for subclone classification.

     -   `overlap_region`: A numeric value determines how much genomic space is masked when identifying frequent CNV regions.
 A higher value results in coarser clustering, which is useful for complex CNV patterns.